scream104/psych596/activities/import-examine/spss/import-examine-instructions-spss.md

 ## Step 3 - get descriptives and examine the distribution

 #### 3.1 Get descriptives and check the distribution of “Height”
 -   Use "Analyze" -\> "Descriptive Statistics" -\> "Explore", and then click "Plots".
-Select "Normality plots with tests" and "Histogram" (uncheck "Stem and Leaf")- then put "Height" in the **Dependent List** and click "OK"
+Select "Normality plots with tests" and "Histogram" (uncheck "Stem and Leaf")- then put `Height` in the **Dependent List** and click "OK"
 -   find the mean, standard deviation, 95% confidence interval around the mean, and the median in the output
 -   Describe the distribution in your own words.
 Why does the boxplot show so many outliers at low values?
 -   Is Height normally distributed in this sample?